Mount Ararat: Symbolism

 Despite lying outside the borders of modern Armenia, Ararat has historically been associated with Armenia.
 (Note: Armenians have been called the "people of Ararat".)
 It is widely considered the country's principal national symbol.
 The image of Ararat, usually framed within a nationalizing discourse, is ubiquitous in everyday material culture in Armenia, with Armenians having "a sense of possession of Ararat in the sense of symbolic cultural property".
 In a 2024 poll in Armenia, 86% of respondents said they experience strong emotions when seeing the mountain.

 There is historical and modern mountain worship around it among Armenians.
 Ararat is known as the "holy mountain" of the Armenian people.
-It was principal to the pre-Christian Armenian mythology, where it was the home of the gods.
-With the rise of Christianity, the mythology associated with pagan worship of the mountain was lost.

-Ararat was the geographical center of ancient Armenia.
+Ararat stands at the geographical center of the Armenian highlands and was the center of the Kingdom of Armenia in antiquity.
 (Note: "...Mt.
 Ararat, which was the geographical center of the ancient Armenian kingdoms..."

 "The sacred mountain stands in the center of historical and traditional Armenia..."

 "To the Armenians it is the ancient sanctuary of their faith, the centre of their once famous kingdom, hallowed by a thousand traditions."

 One scholar defined the historic Greater Armenia as "the area about 200 miles in every direction from Mount Ararat".)
+Theodore Edward Dowling wrote that Ararat and Etchmiadzin are the "two great objects of Armenian veneration", while Jonathan Smele called Ararat and the medieval capital of Ani the "most cherished symbols of Armenian identity".
 In the 19th-century era of romantic nationalism, when an Armenian state did not exist, Ararat symbolized the historical Armenian nation-state.
-In 1861 Armenian poet Mikael Nalbandian, witnessing the Italian unification, wrote to Harutiun Svadjian in a letter from Naples: "Etna and Vesuvius are still smoking; is there no fire left in the old volcano of Ararat?"
+(Note: In 1861 Armenian poet Mikael Nalbandian, witnessing the Italian unification, wrote to Harutiun Svadjian in a letter from Naples: "Etna and Vesuvius are still smoking; is there no fire left in the old volcano of Ararat?")

-Theodore Edward Dowling wrote in 1910 that Ararat and Etchmiadzin are the "two great objects of Armenian veneration", while Jonathan Smele called Ararat and the medieval capital of Ani the "most cherished symbols of Armenian identity".